 United in resilience

 It remains to be seen whether these measures will be sufficient to provide a safety net for Mongolia’s fragile economy.
-What is certain though is that Mongolians have weathered many storms and hardships throughout their proud history.
-Up until today, more than 300,000 herders continue to cherish the traditions of a nomadic lifestyle, under some of the harshest climatic conditions on the planet.
+What is certain, though, is that Mongolians have weathered many storms and hardships throughout their proud history.
+To this day, more than 300,000 herders continue to cherish the traditions of a nomadic lifestyle under some of the harshest climatic conditions on the planet.
 Resilience is probably the biggest asset of Mongolia’s people.

 Oyunsuren Damdinsuren is a senior lecturer at the School of International Relations and Public Administration, National University of Mongolia.